schollz/gno/NOTES.md

 gnokey maketx call --pkgpath "gno.land/r/demo/microblog" --func "NewPost" --args "hello, world" --gas-fee "1000000ugnot" --gas-wanted "2000000" --broadcast --chainid dev --remote localhost:26657 zkey
 ```

+## URLS

+You specify a URL for your realm, like `/r/demo/microblog`, but what is actually seen as a "`path`" in your realm is only part after a colon, e.g. `http://localhost:8888/r/demo/microblog:test123` has the path `test123`.

 ### questions

 ?? why doesn't ^ work??